daymos/ap-test/readme.md

 ## Check the logs
 The storage_service uses the filesystem to store the logs.
 There is a mounted volume to ensure persistance.
 Logs will be in `apheris-test/storage_service/db.logs.txt`

+## Time to complete
+I did this over 2 days, but I wasn't fully dedicated to it.
+Probably 4/5 the first day and 3 hours the next day.